Goku144/Crypto_Cyphers/README.md

 * Follow SPDX headers and match the correct folder license.
 * Keep algorithms well-commented and accompanied by test vectors.

----

 ```

-### Notes for you
-- In your screenshot, the CLI file is named `LICENCE` (British spelling).
-That’s fine—just make sure the README links to the exact filename or rename it to `LICENSE` for consistency.
-- If you want, paste me your preferred author name/email and I’ll add them in the README and `lib/NOTICE`.
+If you want this tweaked with your author name/email (and to adjust links if you rename `LICENCE` → `LICENSE`), tell me the exact strings and I’ll patch them in.
 ```